 During a skirmish with the Spanish, Rogers lost his own brother.
 To add insult to the death, he became wounded when a musket ball lodged into the roof of his mouth.

 Undeterred, Rogers sailed on.
 He was bitter and angry at the death of his brother, a chip on his should that he would carry for the rest of his life.

 At Juan Fernandez Island in the South Pacific Ocean off the coast of Chile, the ships stopped to try to find supplies and food.
 The place was uninhabited, and it had a bevy of fruit and vegetables, and, for some reason, goats.
 Surprisingly, the crew added to their ranks at Juan Fernandez.
 Rogers picked up Alexander Selkirk, a man who abandoned Dampier’s previous voyage because he lost faith in Dampier’s leadership.

-Rogers, in his bestselling book A Cruising Voyage Around the World, recounted the discovery of Selkirk on Feb.
-1, 1709, as the crew made landfall.
+Woodes Rogers, in his bestselling book A Cruising Voyage Around the World: The Adventures Of An English Privateer, recounted the discovery of Selkirk on Feb.
+1, 1709, as the crew made landfall: